More than 26K Nevada Democrats take part in early voting

 Meanwhile, as early voting wraps up Tuesday ahead of Saturday’s caucuses, McCurdy was confident that there would be no hiccups, whether it be a shortage of volunteers or inadequate training on a calculator being used to track results.

-“They know all eyes are on us, and if we want to go first and keep the caucus, we’ve got to pull this off,” said Rep. Dina Titus said, who has visited caucus locations during early voting.
+“They know all eyes are on us, and if we want to go first and keep the caucus, we’ve got to pull this off,” said Rep. Dina Titus, who has visited caucus locations during early voting.

-In the wake of Iowa, some have suggested other states should take over the role of being first in the nation to vote in the presidential race.
-Former U.S. Sen. Harry Reid — whose influence moved Nevada up on the nominating calendar — has said Nevada should vote first in 2024.
+In the wake of Iowa, some have suggested that other states should take over the role of being first in the nation to vote in the presidential race.
+Former U.S. Sen. Harry Reid, whose influence moved Nevada up on the nominating calendar, has said Nevada should vote first in 2024.

 Titus said the long lines and wait times weren’t dissuading many people from voting.